 Temple Emunah’s Adult Education/Glatzer Committee is excited to announce that this year’s Nahum and Anne Glatzer Scholar-in-Residence is Rabbi Josh Warshawsky.

 Glatzer weekend will take place on January 30-February 1, 2026 (Shabbat Shirah weekend).
-Save the dates, watch for details and registration and plan to spend this weekend filled with joy, music and prayer at Temple Emunah!
+Save the dates, watch for details and registration, and plan to spend this weekend filled with joy, music, and prayer at Temple Emunah!
+The Kolot Emunah performance during Shabbat Shaharit is not to be missed.

 Rabbi Josh Warshawsky is a pray-er, gatherer, music creator, and lifelong meaning seeker.